apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Intelligent Cloud Services Organization/README.md

 ![image alt text](./media/image_iic_ai_edit_apigee_connection.png)

-## Import the InitiateOrder process
+## Import the InitiateOrder project

-6. In the steps below, you will import the *InitiateOrder* process into your Trial IICS Org.
+6. In the steps below, you will import the *InitiateOrder* project into your Trial IICS Org.

 * On Github, go to [Resources](./Resources) folder under the current folder and download the *Order_Initiation.zip* file
 * In *Application Integration*, click on the *Explore* folder icon in the left nav